What Are the Basic Bank Account Types?

 Typically, money market accounts and high-yield savings accounts offer the best interest rates of the basic bank account types.

 Online banks tend to offer higher rates than traditional brick-and-mortar banks to attract customers.
 This is often due to the lower operational costs associated with online banking, as they don't have the overhead expenses of maintaining physical branches.
-Online banks can pass on the savings to their customers in the form of competitive interest rates.
+With robust online banking security measures in place, online banks can pass on the savings to their customers in the form of competitive interest rates.

 Certificates of deposit (CDs) can also provide attractive rates, especially for longer-term CDs, but the downside is that your money is less liquid.
 Checking accounts and standard savings accounts generally have the lowest interest rates among bank accounts.